 Like on all releases since 2003, the artist's name now includes his middle initial W. on the cover and in the credits.
 The cover artwork is completely new, using a photo that reminds of the original artwork.
 The order number is neither printed on the package nor the CD, but the number given below is the order number the Eastgate Music Shop lists this release.
 Copies sold in the UK have been found with an additional barcode sticker showing the TDP number listed below.

 In January 2007 this release became available as MP3 download at the Tangerine Dream Download Shop.

-In June 2009 Epsilon In Malaysian Pale was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, changing the album title to Epsilon In Malaysian Pale 2004 and leaving out Edgar Froese's middle initial again.
+In June 2009 the 2005 re-recording of Epsilon In Malaysian Pale was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, changing the album title to Epsilon In Malaysian Pale 2004 and leaving out Edgar Froese's middle initial again.

 LP [a]: L 35677; multi-coloured labels, foc

 LP [a]: XBLY 940 510; multi-coloured labels, foc